PiotrG1996/AMR/README.md

 - Turn left (if an obstacle is detected)
 - Follow the obstacle (untill coordination is possible to achive)

-Every combination is defined in an "if statement".
+Every combination is defined in "if statement".
 Laser scanner checks regions and returns the distance value between an obstacle and the robot.
-If the laser doesn't detect any obstacle then starts focusing on the goal.
+If the laser doesn't detect any obstacle, then it starts focusing on the goal once again.

 #### 5. pg_192167_prj

-In this main file all ccreated classes are included.
+This main file includes all created classes.
 Program checks what is the recent state of the robot and runs in a while loop untill all goals are reached.
-If there is an obstacle in front of the robot, it goes in a machine state. (timer provides auto reset if the obstacle is impossible to surround) Robot is automatically calculating the closest obstacle.
-If nothing is in front of the robot, it moves forward.
-Otherwise robot is stucked in a loop and will be reset after certain time.
-Every goal is reached in distane of 0.5m, robot stops and calculates new coordinates.
+If there is an obstacle in front of the robot, it changes its present state into object detection. (timer provides auto reset if the obstacle is impossible to pass by) The robot automatically calculates the closest obstacle.
+If there is nothing in front of the robot, it moves constantly forward.
+Otherwise robot maybe stucked in a infinity loop and will be reset after a certain period of time.
+Every goal is reached in precision of 0.5m,at this time robot stops and afterwards moves to the next coordinates from array.

 ### Common error